-- (a) of the services rendered in the maternal, newborn and child health services in the country; and - (b) the implementation of and adherence to the standards and guidelines issued under this Act. - (2) In addition to the monitoring and evaluation under subsection (1), the Cabinet Secretary shall, in collaboration with the Kenya National Bureau of Statistics, undertake - (a) periodic inquiry into maternal deaths; - (b) regularly undertake national maternal mortality data collection and surveillance to identify and address pregnancy-associated deaths and pregnancy-related deaths that occur during, or within one year following, pregnancy; - (c) undertake studies to identify the determinants of disparities in maternal care, health risks, and health outcomes; and - (d) identify groups of women with disproportionately high rates of maternal morbidity and mortality due to lack of access to maternal health care services and develop strategies for the reduction of maternal morbidity and mortality in such groups.
+- (a) of the services rendered in the maternal, newborn and child health services in the country; and - (b) the implementation of and adherence to the standards and guidelines issued under this Act. - (2) In addition to the monitoring and evaluation under subsection (1), the Cabinet Secretary shall, in collaboration with the Kenya National Bureau of Statistics, undertake - (a) periodic inquiry into maternal, neonatal and child deaths; - (b) regularly undertake national maternal mortality data collection and surveillance to identify and address pregnancy-associated deaths and pregnancy-related deaths that occur during, or within one year following, pregnancy; - (c) regularly collect and analyse data on neonatal and child mortality, identify and put in place measures to address the causes for neonatal and child deaths: - (d) undertake studies to identify the determinants of disparities in maternal care, neonatal and child health care, health risks, and health outcomes; and

-- (3) The Cabinet Secretary shall prescribe the procedure and requirements for undertaking the monitoring and evaluation process. - 22.
-(1) The Cabinet Secretary shall ensure the implementation and adherence to standards and guidelines on quality in maternal, newborn and child service in hospitals, institutions or at any facility offering maternal, newborn and child health services both at the national and county level in accordance with the national standards and guidelines.

-(2) The Cabinet Secretary shall undertake continuous review of the standards and guidelines under subsection (1).
+- (e) identify groups of women with disproportionately high rates of maternal morbidity and mortality due to lack of access to maternal health care services and develop strategies for the reduction of maternal morbidity and mortality in such groups. - (3) The Cabinet Secretary shall ensure that the data collected under subsection (2) is disaggregated to clearly distinguish between minors and adults. - (4) The Cabinet Secretary shall prescribe the procedure and requirements for undertaking the monitoring and evaluation process. - 22.
+(1) The Cabinet Secretary shall ensure the implementation and adherence to standards and guidelines on quality in maternal, newborn and child service in hospitals, institutions or at any facility offering maternal, newborn and child health services both at the national and county level in accordance with the national standards and guidelines. - (2) The Cabinet Secretary shall undertake continuous review of the standards and guidelines under subsection (1).